Toucaan/toucaan.docs/docs/core-concepts/architecture.md

 Toucaan organizes all css pertaining to your application's presentation layer within the framework itself.

-Here is what its folder structure looks like:
+Here is what its internal structure looks like:

 ![Toucaan architecture](./img/toucaan-folders.jpg)

+### Project structure

 ```bash
 project-root